dkanunik/api-js-test-lab-tasks/API/module1/task3.md

 ---

 ### Specification
-Develop 1 test case and test for it to verify that the HTTP response code equals 422 when an invalid range is used.
+- develop 1 test case and test for it to verify that the HTTP response code equals 422 when an invalid range is used
+- develop 1 test case and test for it to verify that the HTTP response code equals 404 when a nonexistent company is uesed

 Use the template for test writing: https://github.com/dkanunik/api-with-jest-simple/blob/main/tests/finance.test.mjs#L17